Gulumbu Yunupingu: Art career

 In 2012, a painting on wood titled Garrurru (Sail), weighing a tonne and measuring seven by three metres, was installed at the Australian National University, at the Hedley Bull Centre for World Politics.
+The word garrurru is the Yolngu word for "sail", and derives from the word for sailcloth in the Makassarese language.
 Yunupingu appeared in public at the launch for the last time, despite failing health.